Bianca Ponso Ferrari, Full-time MBA Class of 2021, writes about her decision to pursue an MBA with a nursing background

 As I mentioned before, I saw that my class has a huge diversity not only in terms of culture but also related to educational background: besides business and finance professionals, there are business owners, third sector, IT, law, and aerospace industry professionals, to name a few.
 Working with my peers across different projects and competition groups has provided incredible learning opportunities.

-Another highlight of the AMBS MBA for me is the partnership it has with other top-ranked universities in the world.
-It allows MBA students to choose a range of elective options or opting for an exchange programme at business schools around the world.
+Another highlight of the AMBS MBA for me are the partnerships it has with other top-ranked universities in the world.
+Not only can MBA students study a range of elective options at AMBS' global centres, they can also opt for an exchange programme at business schools around the world.
 I will be doing my exchange programme in the United States, where I will join the University of Southern California’s (USC) Marshall MBA during the autumn term.
 This will be another great academic experience, and also a huge opportunity to participate in company events in another country.

 Fortunately, the AMBS admissions team has done great work on finding the right people to form our class.
 I feel like I’m in a safe learning environment where I can share and learn from my peers in every interaction.
 During class and group discussions, every opinion and experience counts.